JTSDK/jtsdk-tools/docs/tools/JTBuild-cm.md

 It should not matter which repository service is used.
 For this example, we'll being using `Sourceforge` and the [WSJT-X Master Branch](https://sourceforge.net/p/wsjt/wsjtx/ci/master/tree/)

-As noted earlier, `JTBuild-cm` does not know of, nor is it concerned with Git.
-All repository management should be performed outside of the `JTBuild-cm` script by using an appropriate Git Client.
+As noted earlier, `JTBuild` does not know of, nor is it concerned with Git.
+All repository management should be performed outside of the `JTBuild` script by using an appropriate Git Client.

 ### Clone WSJT-X Repository

 You can use any Git Client you like.
-The only things that are of concern to the `JTBuild-cm` script is the full path including the checkout-name, and the destination directory.
+The only things that are of concern to the `JTBuild` script is the full path including the checkout-name, and the destination directory.
 For this build example, we'll be using the following:

 ``` shell